LesUski/100-Days-in-Cloud/Labs/50-Scheduling-Lambda-using-EventBridge/README.md

 ### Learning Objectives

-* Create Lambda functions
+* Create Lambda function
-* Run Lambda functions on a schedule using EventBridge
+* Run Lambda function on a schedule using EventBridge
-* Monitor Lambda functions using CloudWatch
+* Monitor Lambda function using CloudWatch

 ### Lab date
 11-11-2021